June 18, 2019

 Where mold thrives

-In areas with high humidity and rainfall, mold is a common household allergen that often goes overlooked.
+Molds thrive in areas with high moisture, humidity and rainfall.
+Mold is a common household allergen that often goes overlooked.
 Here are the typical nooks and crannies of your home that could be harboring mold:

 The mold in your bathroom